New U of A study shows heart-brain connection in KBG syndrome

 The mice without the ANKRD11 gene developed multiple heart defects.
 In one defect, known as persistent truncus arteriosus, the heart's outflow tract did not properly divide into the aorta and pulmonary arteries, leading to inefficient blood circulation.
 In another, enlarged heart ventricles affected the heart's ability to pump blood.
 ANKRD11-deficient mice also developed abnormal heart valves.

-Finally, the mice had their signalling pathways affected, which are essential for proper cell function and development.
+The mice also had their signalling pathways affected, which are essential for proper cell function and development.

 In their previous work published earlier this year, the Voronova team showed that ANKRD11 is important for the development of brain cells, helping them grow and move to the right places.
 Mice with the ANKRD11 gene removed showed a disruption in the organization of brain cells which led to structural problems.
 Importantly, these deficiencies in mice were also found in KBG syndrome patients and led to the discovery of a novel clinical phenotype — the absence of smell.

 The next steps are to investigate how the heart and brain influence each other’s development in children with KBG syndrome.
-Moreover, the team is also investigating the link with the peripheral (sensory) nervous system.
+The team is also investigating the link with the peripheral (sensory) nervous system.

 Implications for KBG syndrome

-The team shows the significant impact of the ANKRD11 gene on both heart and brain development, suggesting a crucial link between these two organs.
-Further understanding of this connection is vital for developing better clinical care and treatment for children with KBG syndrome.
+The team's ongoing research shows how the ANKRD11 gene can affect both heart and brain development, suggesting an important link between these two organs.
+A better understanding of this connection is vital for developing improved care and treatment for children with KBG syndrome.
 Notably, about 40 per cent of KBG syndrome patients display heart defects, including problems with heart valves and the walls between heart chambers.

 Changing clinical guidelines